San Diego free speech fight: Ordinance prohibiting free speech

-On January 8, 1912, the San Diego Common Council passed Ordinance No. 4623, which called for a restricted zone of 49-square blocks in the middle of San Diego, encompassing all of "Soapbox Row."
-The meetings blocked traffic and that necessitated an ordinance for "the immediate preservation of the public peace, health, and safety and one of emergency."
-The initial punishment for violating the ordinance was punishable by a $25 to $100 fine and/or thirty days' imprisonment.

-The ordinance came as a result of a recommendation given by the San Diego grand jury and a petition signed by eighty-five prominent citizens and property owners who had hoped to prohibit "street speaking" in a seven-square block zone centered around 5th and E.
+In October 1912, publisher Harrison Gray Otis, owner of the Los Angeles Times and a leader in the anti-union Merchants and Manufacturers Association, was invited to speak at the U.S. Grant Hotel where he was the first to suggest an ordinance forbidding street meetings.
+On December 8, a petition signed by eighty-five prominent citizens and property owners who had hoped to prohibit "street speaking" in a seven-square block zone centered around 5th and E was presented to the San Diego Common Council.
+This was followed by a recommendation from a Grand Jury to ban street speaking in the city entirely.

 The Wobblies, Single Taxers, and Socialists had signed a 250-person counter-petition.

 There was a period of uncertainty, during which the council delayed its decision.
 The council may have simply been searching for affirmation from the general public in order to avoid widespread conflict and dismay throughout the city.
 Some council members "believed that a referendum would show that the majority of San Diegans favored speaking anywhere at anytime."

-The council finally found a reason to pass the ordinance on the evening of January 6, 1912.
-The Socialists and Single Taxers were holding a soapbox event on the streets when an off-duty constable and real estate man, R. J. Walsh drove his car into a crowd at the closed-off Soapbox Row.
+On January 6, 1912, the Socialists and Single Taxers were holding a soapbox event on the streets when an off-duty constable and real estate man, R. J. Walsh drove his car into a crowd at the closed-off Soapbox Row.
 With his horn blaring, he attempted to disrupt the orators.
 His car was mobbed and its tires were slashed.
+Walsh reported the incident to the police who broke up the meeting.

-The police intervened and two days later the San Diego Common Council passed Ordinance 4623 with an emergency clause that called for the immediate cessation of public free speech rights, sidestepping the customary twenty-day implementation wait period.
+On January 8, 1912, the San Diego Common Council passed Ordinance No. 4623, which called for a restricted zone of 49-square blocks in the middle of San Diego, encompassing all of "Soapbox Row" because the meetings blocked traffic and that necessitated an ordinance for "the immediate preservation of the public peace, health, and safety and one of emergency."
+The initial punishment for violating the ordinance was a $25 to $100 fine and/or thirty days' imprisonment.
+An emergency clause called for the immediate cessation of public free speech rights, sidestepping the customary twenty-day implementation wait period.

-The ban was rescinded in 1915.
+The Wobblies' attorney questioend that the violence on January 6 was the council's pretext for issuing the ordinance, but city councilmember John L. Sehon claimed that the language had been written well before the incident and they had "always in favor of" the ordinance.